jonasoesch/p9/paper.md

 ## Reducing the transition cost {#sec:reducing-cost}

 One of the goals of using animation to guide the reader through narrative visualization should be to *reduce the transition cost* .
 This can either be done by reducing the number of targets that need to be compared, the size of the targets or the complexity of relationships (@sec:transition-cost).
-This section will discuss how the strengths of animation can help to reduce the transition cost (@sec:animation).
+This section will discuss how the strengths of animation can help to reduce the transition cost (@sec:reducing-cost).
 It will then show how different transition types might benefit from different strengths of animation.

 ### Object constancy